Koushikbhunia/Koushikbhunia/README.md

 ---

 ### 🤝 Let's Collaborate!
-I’m open to working on exciting projects that push the boundaries of web development and open source.
+I’m open to working on exciting projects that push the boundaries of Data Analyst role.
 Let’s innovate and build impactful solutions together!